mayasaxena/refugee-database/README.md

 This project uses CocoaPods, so you must open the `xcworkspace` file rather than the `xcodeproj` so the dependencies will work.

+#### App Structure

+Upon opening the app, the user is offered two choices, either to create a new patient record, or to look one up.
+If the user looks a patient up, they are directed to a screen where they can enter identifying information.
+In either case, the user is directed to the main part of the app, with answers loaded or not accordingly.

+The main portion of the app is embedded in a tab controller that has 5 view controllers, 4 with each of the 4 parts of the questionnaire, and one to enter patient identifying information to store in the database or locally depending on Internet access.

+The 4 parts of the questionnaire all contain table view controller subclasses that have their own custom table view cells.
+Each cell's question text is populated from the appropriate text file in the Data folder in a method called `readQuestions`.
+(This could be refactored to take the file name and into a category so it's accessible by all the view controllers).
+The cells and the table view controllers are configured in `Main.storyboard`.

+Each table view controller implements delegate and data source methods for a table view and the cells' heights are automatically calculated using the constraints on the cell and the estimated height.
+Each table view controller is also a delegate for its cells so that when a user selects an answer in a cell, the view controller responds by storing the answer.
+The answers are stored in a dictionary with the index of the question as the key and the answer (or answer dictionary) as the value.
+This is to avoid storing the questions over and over again.

+When a user selects a tab, the app checks a `PatientResponse` model object that contains stored patient information.
+This model is shared between all parts of the app and is updated as answers change.
+If model contains answers, they are loaded.

+When a user leaves a tab, the answers stored in the view controller are saved in in the model object (the view controllers could be refactored to not use an internal answers dictionary but just immediately update the model object).

+After filling out all parts of the questionnaire, the user goes to the patient information tab, where their identifying information (currently only first and last name) is entered and the data can be saved to the database.

+The database backend is accessible through a RESTful API and the app interacts with it using the AFNetworking CocoaPod, which is included in the Podfile.
+The Podfile also includes the SecureNSUserDefaults CocoaPod, which is used for secure local storage, in the case that the POST request fails.

 ## Known Bugs

+When searching for a patient in the database, lookup is successful the first two times but fails the third time.
+I've tracked this bug as far as I could, and it seems to originate from an object being autoreleased before it's supposed to be.
+I hypothesize that the object being released is the sharedResponse, and when a view controller tries to read from the sharedResponse it throws an error.
+I have not been able to track down when or why the sharedResponse is being released, if that is the cause of the bug.